A Definitive Guide to Defeat Seasonal Pollen Allergies: Tips On How To Soothe Your Eyes & Nose

 Antihistamines: Antihistamines can help with sneezing and postnasal drip.

-Decongestant: Decongestant medications help with the stuffiness and nasal congestion.
+Decongestant: Decongestant medications help with stuffiness and nasal congestion.
 A better and more effective approach to treating allergies might be the inhaled nasal steroids and intra-nasal antihistamines.

-These inhaled nasal puffs and sprays address all four allergy symptoms of sneezing, itching, runny nose and mucus formation, and nasal congestion and swelling of the mucous membranes.
+These inhaled nasal puffs and sprays address all four allergy symptoms of sneezing, itching, runny nose, and mucus formation, and nasal congestion and swelling of the mucous membranes.

 If you try the inhaled nasal steroids, it’s better to start taking it two weeks before pollen season begins to prevent allergy symptoms.
 You may plan on staying on inhaled nasal steroids for months, if needed, to keep allergies at bay and avoid sleep deprivation.

 I am using Nasacort Allergy 24 HR.
 That’s all and I am doing perfect.

 Another thing that you can do is drink more water, which works to thin mucus.
 Thin mucus does not stick to the back of the throat and cause postnasal drip.
 You’ll know that you’re well-hydrated if you’re hitting the bathroom frequently.